-"We have a large population of repeat offenders for the same crimes," said Longwood, whose staff has been in touch with inmates in Palm Beach and their families.

-The rest of the week also gives prosecutors and public defenders time to return home, and get working power and internet in offices spread throughout the islands.
+Longwood, whose staff has been in touch with inmates in Palm Beach and their families.
+The rest of the week also gives prosecutors and public defenders time to return home, and get working spraying by truck and, when necessary, by air.